hack3r3d/dracula/DESIGN.md

-# additup Design
+# Drucula Design

-I built additup on top of MongoDB.
+I built Dracula on top of MongoDB.
 It's an opinionated decision and this package could really work with any document database, I just happen to like MongoDB and their free tier is really good enough for a lot of small projects.
 I would be totally happy if someone wanted to update the code to database agnostic and contribute to this project.

 In MongoDB there is a counters collection.
 In the counters collection are the counter documents.